blugnu/time/README.md

   with a mock clock, allowing for testing of time-based code without relying on the system clock or the passage of real time;

-- **Compatible**: Compatible with the standard library `time` package where appropriate, allowing for easy migration from the standard library to `blugnu/time`; provides aliases for types and functions that are not clock-dependent with alternative functions for clock-dependent functionality;
+- **Compatible**: Works as a drop-in replacement for the standard library `time` package, easing migration to `blugnu/time`.
+Clock-agnostic types & functions are aliased, while clock-dependent operations have context-aware alternatives;

 - **Lightweight**: No external dependencies, making it easy to use and integrate into existing projects;